Matthew 6

 (Luke 11:1–4)

-5And when you pray, you shall not be like the hypocrites, for they love to pray standing in the synagogues and on the corners of the streets so that they might be seen by men.
-Truly I say to you, they have their recompense.
-6But you when you pray, enter into your inner room, and having shut your door, pray to your Father, the One in secret.
-And your Father, the One seeing in secret, will reward you.
+5And when you⁺ may pray, you⁺ shall not be like the hypocrites, because they love to pray standing in the synagogues and on the corners of the streets so that they might be seen by men.
+Truly I say to you⁺, they have their reward in full.
+6But you, when you may pray, enter into your inner room, and having shut your door, pray to your Father, the One in secret.
+And your Father, the One seeing in secret, will reward to you.

-7And praying, do not use vain repetitions like the pagans, for they think that in their many words they will be heard.
-8Therefore do not be like to them, for your Father knows of what things you have need before your asking Him.
+7And praying, do not use vain repetitions like the Gentiles, for they think that in their many words they will be heard.
+8Therefore do not be like them, for your⁺ Father knows of what things you⁺ have need before your⁺ asking Him.

 10Your kingdom come.